jgmaz/WhatATheme/resume.md

 **Dartmouth College** - Hanover, New Hampshire, USA - 2015 to 2021

-I completed my PhD at Dartmouth in the lab of <a href="http://www.vandermeerlab.org/" target="_blank">Matthijs van der Meer</a> where I sought to integrate classical notions of the nucleus accumbens as a value- and motivation-centric region, with more contemporary evidence suggesting a role in certain aspects of behavioural flexibility.
+I completed my PhD at Dartmouth College in the lab of <a href="http://www.vandermeerlab.org/" target="_blank">Matthijs van der Meer</a> where I sought to integrate classical notions of the nucleus accumbens as a value- and motivation-centric region, with more contemporary evidence suggesting a role in certain aspects of behavioural flexibility.
 I started this work at the University of Waterloo in 2013 before moving to Darmouth in 2015.
 Some of my work experience includes:

 * Designing, collecting, analyzing, and interpreting 3 primary datasets consisting of extracellular electrophysiological recordings during performance of <a href="https://elifesciences.org/articles/37275" target="_blank">freely-moving (rats)</a> or <a href="https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3001338" target="_blank">head-fixed (mice)</a> behaviours.